Feelings Are Defined & Explained As Sensations

-- Yes, feelings, thoughts, and behaviors all interact but are all also separate.
+- Yes, feelings, thoughts, and behaviors all interact but are also separate.

 What Are the Sources for Feelings?

-- At one time, it was thought that the body was the source for all feelings.
+- At one time, it was thought that the body was the source of all feelings.

 - The three primary sources for feelings are your own body, the external world, and your mind.